rangl-labs/landing/blog/2022-03-01-ptnz-winners.md

 The [Net Zero Technology Centre](https://www.netzerotc.com), who sponsored the challenge, will hold a webinar on 28th March 2022 with the winning teams.

+The final leaderboards can be viewed at the [challenge repository](https://github.com/rangl-labs/netzerotc).
 Thank you to all who participated!